garethparris/k3s-rpi/ssd-raid-nfs.md

 # SSD, RAID 10 and NFS Setup

-This document describes how to use several USB3 SSDs to create a RAID 10 array that can be accessed via NFS.
+This document describes how to connect four USB SSDs to a Raspberry Pi using a powered USB3 hub and how to create a RAID 10 array that can be accessed via NFS.

 ## Hardware